bharathsivaram10/sn-teamspotting/config/SoccerNetBall/README.md

 Here we describe the different parameters set in each configuration file:

 - _frame_dir:_ Directory where frames are stored.
-- _save_dir:_ Directory to save processed dataset information (clips splits, labels of clips...).
-- _store_dir:_ Directory to save model checkpoints, predictions, etc.
+- _save_dir:_ Directory to save model checkpoints, predictions, processed datasets...
 - _store_mode:_ `store` if it's the first time running the script to prepare and store dataset information, or `load` to load previously stored information.
 - _batch_size:_ Batch size.
 - _clip_len:_ Length of the clips in number of frames.